FairwindsOps/pluto/docs/advanced.md

 ## Display Options

-In addition to the standard output, Pluto can output yaml, json, or wide.
+In addition to the standard output, Pluto can output yaml, json, wide, custom columns or markdown.

 ### Wide